Pole dynamics and an integral of motion for multiple SLE(0): Examples

 \section{Examples}

-In this section we explicitly compute expressions for the solutions $U_j$ to the null vector equations \eqref{eq: NV0}, in the cases $n=1$ and $n=2$.
+In this section we study several examples of our results, focusing on the cases $n=1, n=2,$ and $n=3$ for which explicit computation is possible.
+Most of the phenomena present in the higher $n$ case are already present in $n=2$ case.
 We find explicit formulas for the poles $\zeta_1, \ldots, \zeta_n$ in terms of the critical points $\bfs x$, which we then convert into formulas for the $U_j$ that are purely in terms of the $\bfs x$.
-This is in contrast to \eqref{eq: U} in Theorem \ref{NV CWI} that represents the solutions in terms of the critical points and the poles, but is only possible because we consider small $n$.
+This is in contrast to \eqref{eq: U} in Theorem \ref{thm: Z} that represents the solutions in terms of the critical points and the poles, but is only possible because we consider small $n$.
 For larger $n$ this type of analysis will be much more complicated.
+We also consider the evolution of $R \circ g_t^{-1}$ of Theorem \ref{parabolic PDE}.

 We summarize the results of our examples in Table \ref{tab:examples-table}.
 To keep the expressions simple we present the results for specific values of the critical points, but explicit formulas for general critical points are worked out in the text.
-For Examples \ref{eg: circle}, \ref{eg: neighbor}, \ref{eg: rainbow} we use the canonical rational element to carry out the analysis, which we recall is the unique (up to post-composition by a translation) element of $\CRR_{n+1}(\bfs x; \alpha)$ with exactly $n$ finite poles and leading coefficient $1$ on the derivative.
+For Examples \ref{eg: circle}, \ref{eg: neighbor}, \ref{eg: rainbow}, and \ref{eg: n=3} we use the canonical rational element to carry out the analysis, which we recall is the unique element of $\CRR_{n+1}(\bfs x; \alpha)$ satisfying the hydrodynamic normalization at infinity.
 In Example \ref{eg: hyperbola} we consider the $n = 1$ case but for a rational function without a finite pole.
-Our main results do not describe but this case but much of our theory still holds.
-In general, for $R = P/Q$ with $\deg P = n+1$ and $\deg Q = d \leq n+1$ much of the theory still holds, and in the concluding remarks we briefly describe the differences between the cases $d < n$ and $d \in \{ n, n+1 \}$, the primary one being that for $d < n$ there are several curves that simultaneously go off to infinity.
-Example \ref{eg: rainbow} is interesting because $0$ is both a critical point \textit{and} a double pole of the canonical rational function, hence the canonical element is not generic.
-The example shows that the analysis can be carried out regardless, and emphasizes that the generic assumption is convenient rather than crucial.
-We say more on this in the concluding remarks.
+Our main results do not describe this case but the analysis can still be carried out.
+In general, for $R = P/Q$ with $\deg P = n+1$ and $\deg Q = d \leq n+1$ most of our theory still holds, modulo some minor changes to the statements.
+The primary difference between the cases $d < n$ and $d \in \{ n, n+1 \}$ is that for $d < n$ there are several curves that simultaneously go off to infinity, see Example~\ref{eg: hyperbola}.
+Example \ref{eg: rainbow} is interesting because $0$ is both a critical point \textit{and} a double pole of the canonical rational function.
+This type of behavior is not ruled out by any of our theorems, but the example shows that the analysis can be carried out regardless.
+This emphasizes that our typical assumption of simplicity of the poles is convenient rather than crucial.